standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Oh, no, no, I can’t be here.
 But it is so nice to be wanted, thank you, thank you.
-So nice to go off to what calls me most, feeling that I should be {91}welcome at what calls me less, calls me too, though it does not need me.
+So nice to go off to what calls me most, feeling that I should be welcome at what calls me less, calls me too, though it does not need me.
 For it does call me.
 It does call me.
 But I must go to the need.”